 — Crude Fiber Content: 8.5%

 The Holistic Select dog food is specially formulated to enhance optimum digestive performance while maintaining a steady weight.
-Containing 8.5% crude fiber content, this unique digestive support contains live yogurt cultures and digestive enzymes to facilitate a smoother digestion.
-The probiotics and prebiotics in it help maintain the healthy gut flora.
+Containing 8.5% crude fiber content, this unique digestive support contains live yogurt cultures and digestive enzymes to facilitate smoother digestion.
+The probiotics and prebiotics help maintain a healthy gut flora.
 This product contains no wheat, gluten, meat by-products, nor artificial colors and preservatives.
 The chicken meal and peas recipe give it a wonderful hearty flavor.
 The superfoods and natural ingredients contained to allow for more regularity in your dog’s daily life.

 Many who have made the switch from their regular brands to Holistic Select have never gone back.
 They say this premium dog brand has helped their dogs who suffer from stomach ailments.
 Some have claimed that it has enhanced their dog’s coat shine as well.
 This is definitely one of the best dog foods out on the market.
 Conversely, some users have complained that the manufacturers have changed the weight/quantity of the bag and that their dogs are not having the same reactions to the food as before.
 Others complained of a nauseating smell while others claimed their dogs became ill soon after eating.